langdon/summit-2015-lab-15812/labs/chapter4.md

 kubectl get services
 ```

-Now we can check to make sure the site is running by, first creating an ssh tunnel:
+Now we can check to make sure the site is running by, first creating an ssh tunnel.
+Open a new terminal on your host machine and run:
 ```
 ssh -fND 11111 summit-rhel-deploy
 ```